acrlabs/simkube/docs/intro/installation.md

 # Installing SimKube

-This guide will walk you through installing the various SimKube components
+This guide will walk you through installing the various SimKube components.

+> [!NOTE]
+> If you want a one-click batteries-included experience with SimKube, we have a free-to-use [AWS EC2 AMI](https://aws.amazon.com/marketplace/pp/prodview-m7imofdta3tla)
+> available on the AWS Marketplace.
+See the [installation instructions](../infra/run-sim.md) for more details and usage
+> instructions.

 ## Prerequisites